Master’s in Psychology

 Master’s Degree in Child Psychology

-The coursework in these programs leans heavily on study of lifecycle development and the unique psychological issues rising from cognitive, physical, socioemotional, and gender development.
-The psychopathology of children is explored and hot-button issues in the field like autism spectrum and attention-deficit hyperactive disorders are studied.
+Closely related to school psychology but aimed more at individual and family work, master’s degrees in child psychology prepare you for advocacy or program development work benefiting children, adolescents, and families.
+The coursework in these programs leans heavily on the study of lifecycle development and the unique psychological issues arising from cognitive, physical, socioemotional, and gender development.
+The psychopathology of children is explored, and hot-button issues in the field, like autism spectrum and attention-deficit hyperactivity disorders, are studied.

 Master’s Degree in Industrial Organizational Psychology

 Industrial-organizational psychologists study leadership and social psychology to understand how groups of people work together.
-Communication and analysis skills give them the tools to promote teamwork, manage transitions, and develop appropriate org structures for different companies, non-profits, and government agencies.
+Communication and analysis skills give them the tools to promote teamwork, manage transitions, and develop appropriate organizational structures for different companies, non-profits, and government agencies.
+Some I-O degree programs offer additional specialization tracks, developing your skills within specific industries like healthcare or education.

 Master’s Degree in Applied Psychology

 Applied psychology master’s degrees are distinguished from more general, theoretical psychology studies by an emphasis on practice.
 They are similar to clinical and educational psychology master’s programs, and can also be used as preparation for a path to a PhD or PsyD.
-They can also be used as qualification for licensure as a school psychologist or counselor, therapist, or psychology associate in some states.
+They can also be used as a qualification for licensure as a school psychologist or counselor, therapist, or psychology associate in some states.

 Like those other programs, applied psychology degrees cover the bases in assessment and treatment skills for direct intervention in mental health crises.
-You’ll get the kind of practicum and internship placements that let you develop those skills in hands-on practice with real patients, under the supervision of instructors with mountains of applied psychology experience.
+You’ll get the kind of practicum and internship placements that let you develop those skills in hands-on practice with real patients, under the supervision of instructors with substantial applied psychology experience.

 Master’s Degree in Sports Psychology